 Robert Rucho, of Mooresville, NC, was appointed by the North Carolina General Assembly in 2017 to serve on the Board of Governors of the University of North Carolina System.
 His term will end in 2021.

-Rucho serves as vice chair of the Budget and as a member of the Committee on Audit, Risk Management, and Compliance.
+Rucho serves on the Budget and Finance Committee and on the Audit, Risk Management, and Compliance Committee.

 Rucho is a staunch supporter of the UNC System and recognizes the value of a quality education and its importance to the state's economic growth.
 He is an advocate for reducing student debt, graduating students within four years, and making sure capital projects funding is spent wisely.